endaaman/spaseo/README.md

   duration of period from `var cb = spaseo();` to `cb()`.
 When provided falsy value, uses default.

+* `config.cushionDuration`(default:`500`)

+  Waiting duration for `spaseo()` called.
+Not called `spaseo()` on client, spaseo renders html immediately.
+Taking this longtime increases reliability of rendering html completely, but minimum response time becomes just `cushionDuration`.
+Be chariness if you set this option.

 * `config.verbose`(default:`undefined`) whether to put log.